 There is a free text area for describing any workplace-related matter or asking questions.
 When done, the employee chooses the category that best describes their case, such as General Feedback, Discrimination, Human Resources, Wellbeing and Mental Health, or Other.
 These categories ensure that their case is sent to the company representative best qualified to address their specific concern.

 All communication about each case is then made directly within Your Voice.
 Once the case representative has replied to the concern, the employee will receive an alert and can enter the platform to view the response and add more information if they choose.

 Having an open communication channel like Your Voice lets you show your people that you care about their wellbeing and are ready to help.
 In cases of company or employee misconduct, you can use the information provided to conduct a full investigation and take any relevant action.

-Your Voice also complies with the EU Whistleblowing Directive that requires all companies in the EU with more than 249 employees to provide a safe and secure way to report workplace misconduct without fear of retribution.
+In the EU, all companies with more than 249 employees are required to provide a safe and secure way to report workplace misconduct without fear of retribution.
 The directive will be expanded from December 17, 2023, to include all EU companies with over 50 employees.

 Recommended For Further Reading

 Surveys are invaluable for measuring overall satisfaction in the workplace and collecting employee feedback.
 You can use them to address sensitive topics such as diversity and inclusion, employee development and promotion, and work-life balance, and gain insights to help you improve the employee experience and ultimately increase satisfaction and retention.

 Bob includes several types of surveys to help you keep your finger on the pulse of the business.
 First, there are employee lifecycle feedback surveys that you can send to people at different stages of the employee lifecycle, such as after onboarding or following a probational period.
 These time-sensitive surveys help you gain valuable feedback on how your people feel about your company and your processes.